 Your credit history is a huge part of your credit report, and all the good credit you’ve built up by having your credit cards for years will be instantly wiped out the minute you cancel them.
 This could make it more difficult to qualify for a mortgage, car loan or even be approved to rent an apartment.

 Obviously, I wasn’t very concerned with my credit score or reports when I cancelled my credit cards.
 That was, until I went to apply for a car loan and was rejected several times.
 By the time I finally did check my score, I found that it had dropped dramatically.
 If you do decide to cancel your credit cards, make sure that you are consistently checking your credit reports and scores to make sure you haven’t dipped into a “poor” or “fair” credit rating.
 This is going to make it more difficult for you to receive any kind of lending or even be approved for jobs or rentals.
 You can sign up for a cheap credit report monitoring service to keep a check on your score.
 And if your scores do end up falling because of your cancelled credit cards, here are a few things you can do to boost your credit score again.
+You can also hire a credit repair service to help you dispute negative items on your credit report.
+Here is a good list of the best credit repair services.

 Once I found out my credit score was so low, I researched a number of ways to bring it back up again.
 Luckily, your credit reports and scores are not based solely on your credit cards, which is good news for those who want to live without them.
 Before you give up your credit cards, make sure you have a diversified credit portfolio that includes a mortgage, auto loans and other types of lending.
 While this won’t completely keep your score from dropping, it’ll hopefully keep you in the “good” range of the credit scoring.